How to Write a Nonfiction BookYour Guide to Becoming a Writer

 How Much Does a Book Writing Coach Cost?

-When you want the best nonfiction writing coach, turn to The Book Professor.
-Whether your book is for business or pleasure, inspirational or motivational, there are no other book-writing professionals with our proven process to help you get your book published and promoted.
+When you want the best nonfiction writing coach, I can help.
+Whether your book is for business or pleasure, inspirational or motivational, there are no other book-writing professionals with my proven process to help you get your book published and promoted.

-In addition to a fully published book, the way we help you structure the book allows you to lift out any chapter and expand it into a workshop, seminar, keynote, podcast, vlog, or whitepaper.
-It’s the book that keeps giving to you and to your audience.
+In addition to a fully published book, the way I help you structure the book allows you to lift out any chapter and expand it into a workshop, seminar, keynote, podcast, vlog, or whitepaper.
+The book can be repurposed to deliver content to your audience in various formats.

-How to Become an Author: The Book Professor is Your Partner in Brainstorming, Writing, Editing, and Publishing Your Nonfiction Book
+How to Become an Author: Nancy Erickson is Your Partner in Brainstorming, Writing, Editing, Publishing, Distributing, and Marketing Your Nonfiction Book Worldwide

 Nearly anyone who has lived through a problem (and figured out how to solve it) can write a book.
-In fact, The Book Professor’s founder and lead coach, Nancy Erickson, has written a book that’s an excellent addition to our four-step process and a fairly quick read: Stop Stalling and Start Writing: Kick the Excuses and Jumpstart Your Nonfiction Book.
+In fact, Nancy Erickson, has written a book that’s an excellent addition to my four-step process and a fairly quick read: Stop Stalling and Start Writing: Kick the Excuses and Jumpstart Your Nonfiction Book.
 Now it’s time for you to do the same!

-When you are ready to write your book with someone who can walk you through the process – from brainstorming, writing, and editing to publishing and promoting – a coach who will cheer you on and get you across the finish line, The Book Professor would love to work with you.
+When you’re ready to write your book with someone who can walk you through the process – from brainstorming, writing, and editing to publishing and promoting – a coach who will cheer you on and get you across the finish line, Nancy Erickson would love to work with you.
 Contact us today.

 Additional Free Book Writing Resources